Isaac Jogues: Capture by the Haudenosaunee

-On 3 August 1642, Jogues, Guillaume Couture, René Goupil, and a group of Christian Hurons were heading back from Quebec City when they were waylaid by a war party of the Mohawk Nation, part of the Iroquois Confederacy.
+On 3 August 1642, Jogues, Guillaume Couture, René Goupil, and a group of Christian Wendat were heading back from Quebec City when they were waylaid by a war party of the Mohawk Nation, part of the Haudenosaunee Confederacy.
 Jogues allegedly hid in reeds and bushes but decided to leave his hiding place to join the prisoners so that he could comfort them and ensure that their faith in Christianity remained strong.
 Shortly after that, and in retaliation for comforting a tortured Couture, the Mohawk beat Jogues with sticks, tore out his fingernails, then gnawed the ends of his fingers until finger bones were visible.
 The war party then took their captives on a journey to a Mohawk village.
 The villagers marched them through a gauntlet, consisting of rows of Mohawk armed with rods and sticks, beating the prisoners walking in single-file.
 Afterward, they forced the prisoners onto an elevated platform where they were mocked.
 A captive Algonquin woman then cut off Jogues's thumb.
 At night, the prisoners were tied spread-eagle in a cabin.
 Children threw burning coals onto their bodies.
-Three days later, Jogues and the other prisoners were marched from one village to another, where the Iroquois flogged them in gauntlets and jabbed sticks into their wounds and sores.
-At the third village, Jogues was hung from a wooden plank and nearly lost consciousness until an Iroquois had pity on him and cut him free.
+Three days later, Jogues and the other prisoners were marched from one village to another, where the Haudenosaunee flogged them in gauntlets and jabbed sticks into their wounds and sores.
+At the third village, Jogues was hung from a wooden plank and nearly lost consciousness until an Haudenosaunee had pity on him and cut him free.
 Throughout his captivity, Jogues comforted, baptized, heard confession from, and absolved the other prisoners.

 Hearing of their capture, Arent van Curler, commis of Rensselaerswyck, visited the "first castle" and attempted to ransom them.
 Van Curler was unsuccessful, but was able to elicit a promise not to kill the captives.
 Instead of being put to death or integrated into a Mohawk family, Jogues remained a captive at large.
 Perpetually malnourished and inadequately dressed for the harsh winters, he spent his days gathering wood, praying, and proselytizing his captors.
 Seeking solace in his faith, Jogues prayed so intensely that he had visions: in one, he suddenly appeared in a bookstore covered in crosses and bought a book that reminded him that, to enter into Heaven, it was necessary to experience many tribulations.
 His captivity dragged on, lasting about a year, during which he experienced severe malnourishment and exposure to the cold.
-During this period, some noteworthy incidents were when he saved the life of a pregnant woman that had fallen into a deep, fast-flowing creek during the winter and when he baptized the Iroquois man who had freed him from the wooden torture device.
+During this period, some noteworthy incidents were when he saved the life of a pregnant woman that had fallen into a deep, fast-flowing creek during the winter and when he baptized the Haudenosaunee man who had freed him from the wooden torture device.